 A basic taxonomic-physiognomic grouping has been established that additionally reflects key autecological/synecological properities.
 Brief definitions of these components were presented in Kovar-Eder & Kvaček (2003, 2007), Jechorek & Kovar-Eder (2004), Kovar-Eder et al. (2008) and Teodoridis (2010).
-Recently, Teodoridis et al. (in press, table 2) have summarized the evaluation of the taxonomic-physiognomic grouping and proposed a new concept of grouping as follows:
+Recently, Teodoridis et al. (2011, table 2) have summarized the evaluation of the taxonomic-physiognomic grouping and proposed a new concept of grouping as follows:

 a) CONIFER COMPONENT (CONIFER) – zonal and extrazonal conifers.
 For example, Cunninghamia (zonal) and Abies, Picea, and Tsuga (extrazonal).